xlladdins/xll/docs/Excel4MacrosA-D.md

 **ASSIGN.TO.TOOL**(**bar\_id, position**, macro\_ref)

-Bar\_id    specifies the number or name of a toolbar to which you want to assign a macro.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of a toolbar to which you want to assign a macro.
 For more information about bar\_id, see ADD.TOOL.

-Position    specifies the position of the button within the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button within the toolbar.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

-Macro\_ref    is the name of, or a reference to, the macro you want to run when the button is clicked.
+Macro\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or a reference to, the macro you want to run when the button is clicked.
 If macro\_ref is omitted, Microsoft Excel no longer runs the previously specified macro.
 After canceling the macro, if the button is a built-in button, Microsoft Excel performs the normal default action when the button is clicked.
 If the button is a custom button, Microsoft Excel displays the Assign Macro dialog box when the button is clicked.

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-GET.TOOL   Returns information about a button or buttons on a toolbar
+GET.TOOL&nbsp;&nbsp;&nbsp;Returns information about a button or buttons on a toolbar

 Return to [top](#A)